hibaymj/writingaboutthings/your-security-flaws-are-intentional.md

 ### Attack Surfaces, and leaky faucets

 Security professionals refer to the “attack surface” of a system as the exposed part where flaws can lead to unintended or unauthorized access, disclosure, or execution.
+This is an apt metaphor.

 Just like with our faucet, the assumptions and tolerances of individual elements of our API platform allows API security leaks to emerge.
+We can't place fault in any individual.
+Many things needed to happen for this failure to occur.
+It all started with our design.

+### The Design Problem

+Looking back at our faucet example, the issue we ran into was the unintended consequences of our wide tolerances.
+We have the same type of failure occuring in our API design, so what is happening?

+Our security definitions are _designed_ with less specifically than our resources.
+We know what happened in this case, and we can add checks to each Contacts authorization processing.
+This is just a patch.
+The leaks will come again.
+The only way to ensure security _by design_ is to allow our security to be defined with equal or greater specificity than our resources.
+Let's see how we can do that.

+## API Security by Design

+Every API request will specify the following one way or another:
+* The target resource
+* The consumer's intent
+* Intent data
+* Authorization

+When this request is received by the platform, it will need an additional peice of information; what underlying service will process this request?
+This is a problem.
+One of the central reasons for implementing APIs is to abstract away these operational details.
+We could expose this to the consumer, but we would be eliminating nearly all of the value of our APIs.
+Clearly we must find another solution.